RainerWaldmann/wastewater/Readme.md

 - print: Whether variant should be printed in pie charts, histograms ...
 Is e.g. set false for the virtual lineage BA.4_BA.5
 - histogram group: Instructions on how histogram bars with variant frequencies are organized.
 E.g. delta/0 (name/<index>) means group named delta is first bar in histogram, omicron/1 -> second histogram bar (the omicron sublineages that have the omicron/1 group will be shown in this histogram bar).
 The relative order within a bar can be defined as follows.
 XBB/3-3 means the variant will be shown in the fourth histogram bar (XBB/3).
 The order how the variants are shown within the bar can be defined by the second index.
 E.G. XBB/3-1 -- XBB/3-2 -- XBB/3-3 ...
 - color: The color used for the variant in histograms and pie charts
 - mutations: Mutations characterizing a variant.
 Substitutions: e.g. C16466T , deletions: e.g. 28362del9 means nine nucleotides are deleted , first deleted position is 28362.
+Optionally a '/' followed by the amino acid mutation can be added for better lisibility of the table - won't be used by the script.